-Currently, no legislation regulates the import of semen or embryos from clones.
-Despite this fact, livestock clones or genetics from these animals are not likely imported into Hungary.
-This is because increasingly better and improved traits, and top-quality genetics from new sires are available on the market year by year, according to the local distributors of bovine genetics.
 There are no imports of GE animals.
+Although no legislation regulates the import of semen or embryos from clones, livestock clones or genetics from these animals are unlikely to be imported into Hungary.
+The increasingly better and improved traits and top-quality genetics from new sires available on the market make it unnecessary.